matrixxx-dev/matrixxx-dev/README.md

   - the remaster base
     - generated with [github: matrixxx-remaster][matrixxx-remaster]

-### Build a boot device
+### Build a boot device (a basic system)
-- Using the contents of the boot device and the files from the repository releases, it is possible to equip a USB stick with the `matrixxx live system`, which can then be used to develop your own custom compilations (read [matrixxx boot-device HowTo])
+- Using the contents of the boot device and the files from the repository releases, it is possible to equip a USB stick (capacity of at least 32 GB - ensures you have enough space to experiment) with the `matrixxx live system`, which can then be used to develop your own custom compilations (read [matrixxx boot-device HowTo])

 [matrixxx-boot-device-content]:
 https://github.com/matrixxx-dev/matrixxx-boot-device-content